 Driving Time Nantes – Angers: 3hrs 2 min approx. Angers- Saumur: 47 min approx. Saumur- Nantes: 1hr 39 min approx.

-Visit St. Peters' and St. Pauls' Cathedral, The Arts Museum, Château des ducs de Bretagne, Jules Verne Museum, Jardin des Plantes, and more!
+Visit St. Peter's and St. Paul's Cathedral, the Arts Museum, Château des ducs de Bretagne, Jules Verne Museum, Jardin des Plantes, and more!

 3 nights in Angers

-Visit The Chateau d'Angers, Terra Botanica, Cathedral Saint Maurice dAngers, Musee des Beaux Arts, Musee Jean Lurcat, Galerie David d'Angers, The Museum of Natural Science and much more.
+Visit the Chateau d'Angers, Terra Botanica, Cathedral Saint Maurice d'Angers, Musee des Beaux Arts, Musee Jean Lurcat, Galerie David d'Angers, the Museum of Natural Science, and much more.

 3 nights in Saumur